devraftel/nivx/README.md

 Note: we use buildx build --platform linux/amd64 as their is M2 ship images deployment issue on Google Run.
 Refer to Google Cloud docs for latest updates.

 ## Deployment

+A. Vercel

+Simply Deply your project on the vercel cloud.
+Either connect github repo or run vercel in cli/

+B. Google Cloud

 1. Push your docker image on docker hub